FraunhoferIWES/foxes/examples/binned_states/README.md

 ```

 Set `BinnedStates(..., output_file="binned_states.nc")` to persist the reduced
 support-point data as soon as it is available.
-Regular support grids are written
-in a `FieldData`-readable layout; scattered support points are written in a
+The file uses bin dimensions
+followed by either the regular-grid or scattered-point support topology, with
+`*_min`, `*_mean`, `*_max`, and `weight` data variables.
+Pass the file to
+`BinnedStates("binned_states.nc")` to re-use the binned data in a later run.
-`PointCloudData`-readable layout.
-The NetCDF attributes include the compact UTM
+The NetCDF attributes include the compact UTM zone string, for example `33U`,
-zone string, for example `33U`, when the foxes config has a UTM zone set.
+when the foxes config has a UTM zone set.